-We treat a range of substance and behavioural addictions in the Sussex area.
+We treat a range of substance and behavioural addictions in the East Sussex area.
 We treat patients with severe to mild conditions of addiction.

 Before patients are admitted into a rehabilitation centre they must first undergo a thorough assessment from a clinical psychiatrist.
 This ensures treatment is tailored in meeting patients’ needs.

-A ‘personalised care plan’ is drawn up and implemented during the course of the rehab treatment programme.
+A ‘personalised care plan’ is then drawn up and implemented during the course of the rehab treatment programme.